lvh/lvh.github.io/posts/call-for-proposal-proposals.md

 I think I can make an interesting case for capability systems to any technical audience with some professional experience.
 Just talk about secret management, and how it's nearly always terrifying!

-Of course, this gives me an opportunity to talk about `icecap` and `shimmer`, my favorite pastimes.
+This gives me an opportunity to talk about `icecap` and `shimmer`, my favorite pastimes.

 ## Putting a backdoor in `RDRAND`